Written by Guest Author | December 5, 2014

-If you’re in the early stages of setting up a direct sourcing strategy, it might be time to start thinking about how your vacancies are displayed on your website.
+If you’re in the early stages of setting up a direct sourcing strategy, it might be time to start thinking about the best place to advertise your jobs.

 Chances are, you’ve probably visited the ‘careers’ section of a number of different websites.
 And if you have, you’ve also probably noticed that the way each section appears/works tends to differ from site to site.

-Some companies have a comprehensive system in place, where candidates can actively search for roles, register their CV or sign up for alerts.
+Some companies have a comprehensive system in place on which to advertise vacancies and job openings, where candidates can actively search for roles, register their CV or sign up for alerts.

 This is known as a careers site – a fully manageable integrated system that allows companies to take control of their direct sourcing whilst advertising and tracking their vacancies with ease.

-Others, you might notice, have a careers page on their website where any open vacancies are listed.
-On this page, there may be a link that re-directs candidates to an agency’s website where they can apply, or an email address that they can send their application to.
+Others, you might notice, have a careers page on their website where any job openings / vacancies are listed.
+On this page, there may be a link that re-directs candidates to a recruitment agency’s website where they can apply, or an email address that they can send their application to.

 But how do you know which is best for your business?
 Webrecruit Ireland explores the main five differences to allow you to decide if a careers site is right for you.